By Greg Nagel

 la vegana

 Wursthaus might be the only place in Orange County where you can eat rattlesnake sausage with a side of Belgian fries, only to wash it down with a crisp German Helles lager.
-Sure, there are the classics like a juicy smoked bratwurst; but the locals always start with an order of drunken fries topped with house-made andalouse sauce, caramelized onions, and the sausage of your choosing.
+Sure, there are the classics like a juicy smoked bratwurst, but the locals always start with an order of drunken fries topped with house-made andalouse sauce, caramelized onions, and the sausage of your choosing.